Skip to Content

 Dishes like my pan fried sea trout with clams, pan fried brill with sauce vierge and of course, my pan fried hake with chorizo all epitomise that simple approach.

-Unlike those dishes, this recipe is not pan fried, this hake fillet is perfectly oven roasted with cherry tomatoes, capers and parsley.
+Unlike those dishes, this recipe is not pan-fried; this hake fillet is perfectly oven-roasted with cherry tomatoes, capers and parsley.
+I use a similar technique with my roast turbot recipe.

-The subtle and almost sweet flavour of the hake is both contrasted and complimented by the sweet, sour and salty flavours of these simple ingredients.
+The subtle and almost sweet flavour of the hake is both contrasted and complemented by the sweet, sour and salty flavours of these simple ingredients.

 Oven roasted hake fillet with cherry tomatoes, capers and parsley.